KDE/homerun/CONFIG_PLAN.md

 # _ Implement createConfigurator() in other sources

-# _ Show source "visible name" in configuration
+# X Show source "visible name" in configuration